-- Remaining balance will be paid in two equal installments on established due dates within the term. - A \$25 late charge will be assessed for each fee payment not posted by the due date under the Deferred Payment Plan.
+- Pay remaining balance in two equal installments on established due dates within the term. - A \$25 late charge will be assessed for each fee payment not posted by the due date under the Deferred Payment Plan.
 Postmark dates are not honored. - Financial aid or scholarships cannot be substituted for the 50 percent deferred payment deposit.